A topic from the subject of Biochemistry in Chemistry.

 Equipment and Techniques

-* Patch clamp: Patch clamp is a technique that allows for the recording of the electrical currents that flow through single ion channels.
+Patch clamp: Patch clamp is a powerful electrophysiological technique used to record the electrical currents flowing through single ion channels.

 Types of Experiments

-Transport experiments: Transport experiments measure the movement of molecules across cell membranes.
-Electrophysiological experiments: Electrophysiological experiments measure the electrical properties of cell membranes.
+Transport experiments: These experiments measure the movement of molecules across cell membranes, revealing the mechanisms and rates of transport.

 Data Analysis